-Although Asian American adults have a lower prevalence of overweight and obesity than adults in other racial groups, they have higher rates of hypertension, CVD, and type 2 diabetes at the same BMI levels.
-As a result, the World Health Organization and American Diabetes Association have recommended lower BMI cut points for defining overweight (BMI $\geq$ 23 kg/m) and obesity (BMI $\geq$ 27.5 kg/m) in Asian individuals to increase the identification of cardiometabolic risk in this population.73,82,83 In addition to environmental and genetic factors, increased cardiometabolic risk has been attributed to fat composition and distribution.
+Although Asian American adults have a lower prevalence of overweight and obesity than adults in other racial groups, they have higher rates of hypertension, CVD, and type 2 diabetes at the same BMI levels.81 As a result, the World Health Organization and American Diabetes Association have recommended lower BMI cut points for defining overweight (BMI \geq 23 kg/m2) and obesity (BMI \geq 27.5 kg/m2) in Asian individuals to increase the identification of cardiometabolic risk in this population.73,82,83 In addition to environmental and genetic factors, increased cardiometabolic risk has been attributed to fat composition and distribution.
 Asian individuals generally have a higher percentage of body fat than non-Hispanic White individuals of the same age, sex, and BMI.
-Studies have shown a greater proportion of central adiposity and visceral body fat deposition in Chinese, Filipino, and Asian Indian people compared with non-Hispanic White and non-Hispanic Black people.
-The International Diabetes Federation recommends a waist circumference cutoff of ≥88 cm clinically for non-Hispanic White women and ≥80 cm for South Asian women.
-In addition, Asian women carry greater abdominal and visceral fat compared with non-Hispanic White women with similar adiposity and BMI, which may contribute to their elevated cardiometabolic risk.
-A crosssectional cohort study of MESA and MASALA found that South Asian individuals generally have greater intramuscular and visceral fat and less lean mass compared with Chinese American individuals.87
+Studies have shown a greater proportion of central adiposity and visceral body fat deposition in Chinese, Filipino, and Asian Indian people compared with non-Hispanic White and non-Hispanic Black people.^{21,82} The International Diabetes Federation recommends a waist circumference cutoff of ≥88 cm clinically for non-Hispanic White women and ≥80 cm for South Asian women.84,85 In addition, Asian women carry greater abdominal and visceral fat compared with non-Hispanic White women with similar adiposity and BMI, which may contribute to their elevated cardiometabolic risk.86 A crosssectional cohort study of MESA and MASALA found that South Asian individuals generally have greater intramuscular and visceral fat and less lean mass compared with Chinese American individuals.87 non-Hispanic Black adults is comparable to that in non-Hispanic White adults, with 14.4% of non-Hispanic Black adults ≥18 years of age using cigarettes, followed by 1.6% using cigars, 1.6% reporting electronic cigarette use, and 1% using pipes.88 Data show that non-Hispanic Black individuals initiate smoking at an older age and smoke fewer cigarettes per day; however, they die of smoking-related diseases at higher rates than their non-Hispanic White counterparts.89 Sex-specific data based on race and ethnicity were not reported, but data from the National Center for Health Statistics showed decreasing rates of current cigarette use in non-Hispanic Black women from 23.1% in 1990 to 1992 to 12.1% in 2016 to 2018.90